NetworksAreMadeOfString/ZenPacks.rhybudd.alerts/README.rst

 2. Click on the ``Contents`` tab.

-3. Add the "GCM Filter" found in step 3
+3. Input a "Filter Key"

 4. Click on the ``Submit`` button.

+5. On your Android device tap the Home / Drawer menu icon

+6. Choose ``Configure Rhybudd Push``

+7. Confirm all tests pass

+8. Add the Filter key from Step 3 into the edit box.
+Tap Back or the Home button on the ActionBar

 **Advanced Configuration:**

-To prevent your alerts traversing the ColdStart.io infrastructure and instead have them go straight to your phone *via Google GCM)* do the following;
+To prevent your alerts traversing the ColdStart.io infrastructure and instead have them go straight to your phone (*via Google GCM)* do the following;

-1. Navigate to Advanced
+1. Login to Zenoss and navigate to ``Advanced``

 2. Select ``Rhybudd Push`` from the left hand menu